jnolan14/samseg/README.md

 ## Getting Started

-SAMSEG runs on 64bit Windows, Linux, and MacOS machines.
-Please visit the official [SAMSEG Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/Samseg) and [subregions Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/SubregionSegmentation) for instructions.
+SAMSEG runs on 64-bit Windows, Linux, and MacOS machines.
+For instructions, please visit the official [SAMSEG Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/Samseg) and [subregions Wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/SubregionSegmentation).

 Most of the functionalities of SAMSEG do not require [FreeSurfer](https://freesurfer.net/) to be installed on your system, except:
 - longitudinal registration preprocessing;